 In any case, alerting medications should just be a part of a comprehensive therapeutic approach to excessive somnolence, in addition to sleep hygiene and assessment and addressing of lifestyle factors contributing to the problem.
 Short naps (20-30 minutes) following ingestion of caffeine, for example, can be incorporated by some patients.

-A sleep coach can help educate and refer you to information about your condition as well as clarify the goals of treatment, side effects, risks and benefits.
+A sleep consultant can help educate and refer you to information about your condition as well as clarify the goals of treatment, side effects, risks and benefits.

 When using wake promoting medications, your doctor should follow-up with you often and measure your weight, pulse and blood pressure to determine the effective dose at least every 6-12 months.